Ole113/fbla-quiz/docs/currentTODO.md

+3. Make the card that goes infront of the parallax
-Draw out remaining pages and start making the landing page in react.
+4. Draw out the other pages

-Finish up the landing page cards, figure out how to add a H1 to the cards w/ text below, position the cards better and ask anthony how he thinks they look
+5. Work on getting the questionParser.html working
+6. Maybe try again to get the landing page card breakpoints to be a little different